amyfbear/ADO/README.md

   * Central America        11
   * Australia & Oceania      8

+ - **Top Countries**

+    * United States     366
+    * China              65
+    * Germany            44
+    * Japan              41
+    * United Kingdom     24
+    * Brazil             21
+    * France             19
+    * Netherlands        17
+    * South Korea        17
+    * Canada             17
+    * Russia             13
+    * Argentina           9
+    * Norway              9
+    * Taiwan              8

 Observations & Reccomendations:

-I would reccomend focusing our targeted marketing to North America The N/A data are from bogon IP adresses which are non static and pratically impossible to trace.
+I would reccomend focusing our targeted marketing to North America (United States), Europe(Germany,United Kingdom & France) & Asia (China & Japan).
+The N/A data are from bogon IP adresses which are non static and pratically impossible to trace.
 If I had more financal data such as sales etc..
 I could have done a more indepth analysis and offered more business intelligence insights.